Reserve a P-Card & Manage Finances

-- Your treasurer and president should have access to Edog online, which is the Vanderbilt method of tracking financial transactions.
-Edog allows you the ability to access your monthly account balance, which you should keep for your records.
-If you should have access to Edog and do not, please contact your organization’s advisor.
+- Your treasurer and president should have access to Edog online.
+This is Vanderbilt’s method of tracking all financial transactions.
+Edog allows you to access your monthly account balance.
+You should keep this for your records.
+If you do not have Edog access, please contact your organization’s advisor as soon as possible.

 Other Things to Keep in Mind

 - Provide original receipt(s) to your advisor.
 Always keep copies of your receipts.